Ian2020/ledgerawk/README.md

 ### To Do

-* Put newlines between transactions
+* Move .ledgerimport to ghar
 * Allow comments in .ledgerimport
-* See the todos in the script files
+* See the todos in the script files, use red-green-refactor to fix them!
 * Make clipboard work
 * Make it work as above!
 Just one command
 * Add a whole bunch of test cases